 - Residual protection for up to two weeks.

-- Helps to reduce the dust mites population at home.
+- Helps to reduce the pest population at home.

 - May not be the best choice for major infestations.